AkramChakrouni/time-series-forecasting-cluserting/notes/plan.md

 ### The Plan

-1. Download all time series, (later an update script that updates the dataset every day)
+1. Download all time series, (later an update script that updates the dataset every day) (DONE, not the update one)
-2. Pre-process them, (later automated etl pipeline)
+2. Pre-process them, (later automated etl pipeline) (DONE, not the etl one)
 3. Train a base-line model on chronos
 4. Cluster algorithm
 5. Train each cluster independently, (later continuous learning pipeline, on update time series)